sewera/aisde-lab2/README.md

-# Utilities for the second lab class in aisde
+# Utilities for the second and third lab class in aisde
-Basically utilities to plot time complexity of different sorting algorithms
+Please read this readme carefully.

-Nine hours of life wasted, hope someone, someday will have easier life because of it
+Nine hours of life wasted, hope someone, someday will have easier life because of it.

 For your convenience, please install git, then type:
 ```bash